Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 BSDF = F;
 ```

 And that's it!
-The code above is for conductor, but we can easily change the fresnel to be whatever we want for dielectric reflection and refraction.
+The code above is for metals, but we can easily change the fresnel to be whatever we want for dielectric reflection and refraction.
 This way we get a 100% energy conserving BSDF, the only downside is that we can't evaluate directions which is a real bummer and a must have for more complex light transport.
-But since I'm not really using any complex light transport algorithm anyway, I couldn't care less, I'm not evaluating the directions anyway, so all of the images in the [Gallery](https://github.com/Zydak/Vulkan-Path-Tracer?tab=readme-ov-file#gallery) are taken with this approach and not with the distributions just for the better look.
-If you also aren't going for a complex light transport like light sampling I advise to just use the rejection sampling approach, because you get absolutely no advantage of using distributions in that case.
-And you'll just make yourself a ton of work with energy compensations like I did.
-But if for some reason you want or need to evaluate the direction then you'll have to go through all that trouble.
+If you also aren't going for a complex light transport like light sampling I advise to just use the rejection sampling approach, because you get pretty much no advantage of using distributions in that case.

-For conductors it looks pretty much the same, the only thing that differs is the fresnel, since with rejection sampling we're attenuating the color with each microsurface hit.
-And with energy compensation we're just approximating this phenomenon by multiplying by the fresnel of the final outgoing direction.
-So the rejection sampling will look more correct.

 <p align="center">
   <img src="./Gallery/Graphics/NoCompensation.png" alt="NoCompensation" />